dewebdes/partizan/README.md

 - **Network Packet Analysis**: Logs, minimizes, and analyzes network packets to identify unique and potentially harmful requests.
 - **SpiderFoot Data Fetching**: Fetches data from SpiderFoot scans and organizes it into distinct log files as part of our **WIDE-RECON** approach.
 - **Screenshot Capture**: Captures screenshots of specified hosts and saves them for further analysis.
+- **Host List Processing**: Cleans and processes host lists to remove subdomains and duplicates.

 ## Getting Started